keremg/outsurfing/README.md

 Updating Git:
 ==============
 after you've made changes, do the following:
+0. Assuming you are on master branch (locally on our pc) and made changes to files (and maybe added few new files)

-1. for any new file (not updated one, but totally new): git add <filename>
+1. for any new file that you've added (not updated one, but totally new): git add <filename>

 2. do this to put all changes on the 'side':